jlucas1980/jlucas1980/README.md

 --->
 DeanniaVideo.eaf. and DeanniaVideo.pfsx were created with ELAN software for annotating ELANVisualizationsinTableau.pptx shows different visualizations in Tableau using data from the "biker_biker_buddy" file in elanBUcorpus.
+ELANpresentation.pptx showing examples an annotated tier in ELAN